Peer Learning + Collaboration Fund relaunches with support for in-place learning, collaborations

 Who is eligible to apply?

-U.S.-based working journalists and those who are employed by a journalism-support organized are eligible.
-That includes students and freelancers.
 Credentials will be required if you are selected for a grant.
 Freelancers may be asked to show proof of recent work with a journalism organization.
 An example of a journalism support organization could be a trade group, like SPJ, INN, LION or ONA, or a university-based organization like the Center for Cooperative Media.
-If you have questions about eligibility, contact us at firstname.lastname@example.org.
+If you have questions about eligibility, contact us at [email protected].

 What can I use the money for?